HealperDK/sentry-feedback-form-modal-issue-example/README.md

 npm install && npm start

 Go to http://localhost:9000/
-Open modal and click sentry report.
+Open the modal and click sentry report.
-Sentry modal with be hidden behind already existing modal
+Sentry modal will be hidden behind already existing modal.